alobaton-pricesmart/preauthorize-poc/README.md

 ## Overview

 The Spring Security annotation @PreAuthorize allow us to have custom security expression.
-This POC show an easy way to do this, having access to the Request Context and the Security Context using a custom Permission Evaluator and an annotation to wrap all of this.
+This POC show an easy way to do this, having access to the Request Context and the Security Context using a custom Method Expression (also you can use a custom ExpressionEvaluator) and an annotation to wrap all of this.

 ## How to start?